 Ask any reliable LLC formation service worth talking to and they’ll agree.

-There are occasional exceptions to the rule, but starting an LLC in your home state is almost always the way to go.
+There are occasional exceptions to the rule, but starting an LLC (see our 'What is LLC?' post) in your home state is almost always the way to go.
 There may be corporate taxation differences between a Georgia LLC, a Montana LLC and an LLC in California, but keeping things close to home is usually your best bet.
 If you register your LLC in Virginia, for example, you'll see how simple the process is.
 Quite similar to how to start an LLC in Illinois, or how to start an LLC in Colorado, as such.

 If you’re planning to start an LLC of any kind in the near future, here’s all you need to know about the pros and cons of venturing further afield.
 We also explained how to form your LLC in Michigan, how to start an LLC in Wisconsin, and how to start an LLC in Maryland.

 What Is the Best State to Form LLC in the US?

 It’s the first (and seemingly most important) question daily by thousands of American entrepreneurs:

 Which state is best to form an LLC?